kgotleleloBBD/firstprojectstandards/README.md

 ## Best Practices
-Curly braces on the next line
+Curly braces on the next line.
-Nocomplexity from 15 and beyond not allowed
+Nocomplexity from 15 and beyond not allowed.
-No new operators allowed
+No new operators allowed.
-No operators with functions allowed
+No operators with functions allowed.
-Don't allow void operators
+Don't allow void operators.
-Don't allow with operators
+Don't allow with operators.

 ## ECMAScript 6 (ES6)
 enforces parentheses around arrow function parameters regardless of arity.